OKALLEY/osticket-prereqs/README.md

 <li>Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”</li>
 NOTE: Make sure it's named exactly "osTicket" with no spaces.
  <p>
-If it's not named correctly or has a space, you'll get a "404 page not found"
+If it's not named correctly or has a space, you will get a "404 page not found"
  <p>

 <img src="https://imgur.com/pxuwsDq.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>